vitoxint/yii2-auth/README.md

 For more information on how filters work refer to the framework documentation on [Controllers](http://www.yiiframework.com/doc-2.0/guide-structure-filters.html).

-### Internationalization

-Do you wish to provide a translation for Auth?
-If so, please do a pull request for it.
-Translations should be placed in the messages folder under a folder named according to its locale (e.g. en_us).

 ## Versioning

 Because Auth contain all versions from original library be careful with versions.